Hans Fischer: Career

 He worked first at a Medical Clinic in Munich and then at the First Berlin Chemical Institute under Emil Fischer.
 He returned to Munich in 1911 and qualified as lecturer on internal medicine one year later.
 In 1913, he became a lecturer in physiology at the Physiological Institute in Munich.
 In 1916, he became Professor of Medical Chemistry at the University of Innsbruck and from there he went to the University of Vienna in 1918.

 From 1921 until his death, he held the position of Professor of Organic Chemistry at the Technical University of Munich.

 Fischer's scientific work was mostly concerned with the investigation of the pigments in blood, bile, and also chlorophyll in leaves, as well as with the chemistry of pyrrole from which these pigments are derived.
 Of special importance was his synthesis of bilirubin and haemin.
 He received many honors for this work, and received the Nobel Prize in 1930.
 The lunar crater Fischer was named after him (and Hermann Emil Fischer) in 1976.
 Hans Fisher had mapped the composition of a hem group.
 In 1929 Fischer succeeded in producing the substance and proving that its ring has a central atom of iron, as he also continued studying other pigmented substances of a biological importance of biochemistry such as chlorophyll, the color that plays part in a plants photosynthesis.
 Fischer also unraveled the bile pigments biliverdin (which causes the yellowish color characteristic of bruised skin) and bilirubin (which yellows skin in jaundice cases), and synthesized them in 1942 and 1944, successively.
 He conducted microanalyses of more than 60,000 chemical substance, and had won the Nobel Prize for Chemistry in 1930.
 The person that sparked Fischer's interest was von Muller, his former professor and supervisor whom interests were in pyrrole pigments by inviting Fischer to work with him at the well-known Second Medical Clinic in Munich in 1910.
 Under Muller, he began to examine the composition of the bile pigment bilirubin, something he would continue to be engaged in during the decades that followed.
-Fischer's succession also came with difficulty's as many of his experiments seemed to have failed but with time Fischer was able to perfect his acknowledgement with is failed attempts.
+Fischer's succession also came with difficulty's as many of his experiments seemed to have failed but with time Fischer was able to perfect his acknowledgement with his failed attempts.

 Personal life

 Fischer married Wiltrud Haufe around his 50's in the year 1935.
-Fischer was a man whom dedicated almost "exclusively" to his work.
-He continued his scientific research during Germany's Nazi era, and committed suicide on Easter Sunday in 1945, after his laboratory and life's work had been destroyed by the bombing in the last days of World War II.
+Fischer was a man who was dedicated almost "exclusively" to his work.
+He continued his scientific research during Germany's Nazi era, and committed suicide on Easter Sunday in 1945, after his laboratory and life's work had been destroyed by the bombing of Munich in the last days of World War II.